Profile information

 I work from home, so I rely on some days being completely office days, and other days I don't have to touch my computer at all.
 I love all things outdoor, but my greatest passion is hunting and dogs (obviously haha).
 I like creative projects inside, cooking, baking, music and I consider my self social but also in need of alone time to decompress.

 The dogs are an all-absorbing lifestyle with care taking and training.
 I have 15 dogs that are all different personalities, and two of them are retirees at age 10 and 9.
-They spend a fair amount on the couch now, but they still like to get out and about for exercise.
+The dogs are only for my own recreation and is not used for tours or any business activities.

 I would like to host someone I can vibe with, that will take pride in the dogs and the home we will share.
 I consider my self fairly clean and tidy despite having lots of dogs.
 So a fair amount of vacuuming is done here haha..